hard-nett/airdrop/zk-crates/docs/spec.md

   - b. key rotation/authentication/backup-recovery system
 - **Private Proof Of Ownership: Hkdf + key pairing**
   - a. constrain a derived key is know from given inputs for proof of ownership
-  - b. constrain a key pair (e_pk,e_sk)  are paired by divison with G to be an expected constant in the circuit used as element throughout.
+  - b. constrain a key pair (epk,esk)  are paired by divison with G to be an expected constant in the circuit used as element throughout.

 - **Sinsemilla Merkle Trees - hash & commit domains:** ensures inclusion ins specific headstash distribution instance, and in future can implement respendable note-commitments
 - **Nullifier & Note Commitments: Effecient & Private Double Spend Prevention**